superfly/litefs/README.md

 exiting primary, destroying lease
 ```

-Now, go back to your secondary node and try the `INSERT` query again:
+Now, go back to your secondary node, and try the `INSERT` query again:

 ```sh
 sqlite3 "${DB_FILE}" 'INSERT INTO movies VALUES ("Chairman of the Board", 1)'